Four Outlining Methods That Could Work For You

 This one can work well if you know how many chapters you will have and want to outline each chapter individually.
 I hear that she-who-shall-not-be named is one of those authors who writes outlines so detailed that by the time she’s done with the outline, her whole book is almost done.
 She just needs to add details and make it sound prettier.

-In my opinion, this dense of a level of outlining seems very intimidating and I’m honestly not sure I’d ever have the patience for at.
+In my opinion, this dense of a level of outlining seems very intimidating and I’m honestly not sure I’d ever have the patience for it.
 Though, that being said, there was a point in my life that I thought I wouldn’t have patience for normal outlining either so…who knows what the future holds?

 The Snowflake Method